 - + copy Created with Sketch.

-Sebastián Adamo (1977) and Marcelo Faiden (1977) are architects from the University of Buenos Aires (UBA) and hold a PhD from the Technical School of Architecture of Barcelona (UPC).
-Since 2000, they have worked in partnership, and in 2005, they founded Adamo-Faiden, establishing their practice in the heart of Buenos Aires.
+adamo-faiden.
+Architecture practice was established in Buenos Aires in 2005 by Sebastián Adamo (1977) and Marcelo Faiden (1977).
+They are architects from the University of Buenos Aires (UBA) and PhD from the School of Architecture of Barcelona (UPC).
+They have been working as partners since 2000, and in 2005 they founded Adamo-Faiden, starting their journey from the centre of Buenos Aires.
 They are professors at the University of Buenos Aires (UBA) and the University of Palermo (UP).

 Read more